EFastner/icescrapR/README.md

 ##### *Game Stats*

 get\_skater\_stats(): Calculates various stats for all skaters contained in an RTSS data frame, grouped by game

+get\_goalie\_stats(): Calculates various stats for all goalies contained in an RTSS data frame, grouped by game

 get\_team\_stats(): Calculates various stats for all teams contained in an RTSS data frame, grouped by game